Garmelon/PFERD/CONFIG.md

       already present locally.
     - `always-smart`: Like `always`, but PFERD tries to avoid unnecessary downloads via some (unreliable) heuristics.
+- `on_conflict`: What to do when the local and remote versions of a file or directory differ.
+Includes the cases where a file is replaced by a directory or a directory by a file.
+(Default: `prompt`)
+    - `prompt`: Always ask the user before overwriting or deleting local files and directories.
+    - `local-first`: Always keep the local file or directory.
+Equivalent to using `prompt` and always choosing "no".
+Implies that `redownload` is set to `never`.
+    - `remote-first`: Always keep the remote file or directory.
+Equivalent to using `prompt` and always choosing "yes".
+    - `no-delete`: Never delete local files, but overwrite local files if the remote file is different.
 - `transform`: Rules for renaming and excluding certain files and directories.
   For more details, see [this section](#transformation-rules).
 (Default: empty)